Aaron-Carl Ragland

 He remixed many Detroit techno artists, like Underground Resistance, Scan 7, DJ Bone, Aux 88 & Kelli Hand.
 In addition, he has remixed various house, R&B and other mainstream artists, including Dajae, GusGus, Manu Dibango, N'Dambi (with Keite Young) and Kindred the Family Soul, CeCe Peniston ("Above Horizons") and Michelle Weeks.
+Under the label he was signed to he released "four 12 singles" that went well.
+A DJ named Gary Chandler that was known for his R&B and hiphop played a few of his songs, "Wash it", "Make Me Happy" to name a few on local radios and at his personal parties.

+In 2002, his first full-length came out which brought his desires together including Pop, electro, R&B, techno, house, and funk that came out on an autobiographical disc.
+He put together two albums "Detrevolution" (2005) and "Bittersoulfulsweet: The Aaron-Carl Experience" (2008).

-His single "My House" was licensed by Josh Wink's label, Ovum Recordings, and became Aaron's first Billboard Top 40 Dance/Club hit.
+His single "My House" was licensed by Josh Wink's label, Ovum Recordings, and became Ragland's first Billboard Top 40 Dance/Club hit.
 His music has been showcased in various feature films, most notably Maestro, a house music documentary by Josell Ramos, which featured original tracks "Sky" and "Oasis".
+He received more recognition overseas.
+Aaron wanted to pivot over to Pop but didn't want to mess anything up which motivated him to create "W.A.R.M.T.H" (We Are Revolutionizing the Movement of Techno and House).
+It was created to help Detroit artists get recognition from worldwide audiences, parties, tours and promotion campaigns.

 His first Cherry Juice Recordings release, "Motion" (recorded and produced together with Laurent & Lewis) was elected "Best track" by Kevin Saunderson and Dave Clarke at the 2007 Amsterdam Dance Event.

 Ragland appears in The Godfather Chronicles -- The Ghetto Tech Sound of Detroit.
-His remix of rapper Johnny Dangerous' "Topsy Turvy", in which Aaron-Carl makes a cameo appearance is featured in Pick Up the Mic, a documentary by Alex Hinton.
+His remix of rapper Johnny Dangerous' "Topsy Turvy", in which Ragland makes a cameo appearance is featured in Pick Up the Mic, a documentary by Alex Hinton.

 Death

-Ragland died from lymphoma, aged 37, in Detroit, Michigan, on September 30, 2010.
+At the time Ragland died he was about to start a European tour.
+After his death, Detroit Techno Militia released a double album collection to remember him and keep his memories alive.
+Ragland died from lymphoma on September 30, 2010 in Detroit, Michigan.